 This case also shows that external actors have a limited capacity to influence domestic processes of confronting a traumatic recent past.
 Whereas the EU’s policy of conditionality—linking transitional justice to the prize of closer relations with the Union and the prospect of future membership—has achieved important results in terms of bolstering the ICTY and apprehending war crimes suspects, it has nevertheless not promoted social change and democratic debate about the past either in Serbia or elsewhere in the Western Balkans.
 Broader and more deep-rooted forms of reparation and reconciliation have remained remarkably absent in the region; the executive apologies and parliamentary declarations witnessed since 2000—including Serbia’s 2010 Declaration on Srebrenica—have not been accompanied by any genuine societal reckoning with war crimes and questions of responsibility.
 Indeed, the overwhelming focus of regional governments on trying to satisfy European expectations and produce results—from the arrest of war crimes fugitives to parliamentary declarations—has undoubtedly contributed to their unwillingness and their lack of courage to seek broader popular approval for their actions.
 Instead, the tendency has been to resort to easier and less risky instrumentalist justifications for difficult and unpopular actions.
 As a commentator for the liberal Serbian magazine Republika noted after the adoption of the Srebrenica Declaration, conditionality and external pressures do not lead to debate and analysis of the past, but merely “produce politically calculated declarations and apologies by Balkan politicians and the recalcitrance of ordinary citizens.”

 Without the EU incentive, the Serbian parliament would probably not have achieved its Declaration on Srebrenica in 2010—but in view of the problems with both the process and the text adopted, would this have been so negative?
-After all, it took decades for established Western democracies, members of the EU, to present their own apologies for their states’ past war crimes and human rights abuses and, in many of those cases, official expressions of contrition came only after years of extensive research, domestic trials of perpetrators and media-intense public debate about the past.
+After all, it took decades for some established Western democracies, members of the EU, to present their own apologies for their states’ past war crimes and human rights abuses and, in many of those cases, official expressions of contrition came only after years of extensive research, domestic trials of perpetrators and media-intense public debate about the past.
 Indeed, the West European experience indicates that conditionality may in fact work the other way round: a broad societal reckoning with the past will only take place when more propitious political and economic conditions are in place, when civil society has developed sufficiently to enable a constructive engagement with difficult moral questions, and when this debate represents a response to a public demand for knowledge and understanding.
 External actors can contribute to the creation of such conditions by supporting reform-minded governments in building institutions of democratic governance, promoting economic development, facilitating civil society projects and fostering multiple links with country, as well as by making available the results of their own investigations to domestic actors seeking to stimulate debate about the past.
 However, they also need to recognise that this is a long-term process whose outcome is both uncertain and beyond their control.

 Bibliography